ga4gh/gks-common/schema/def/TherapeuticAction.rst

     **Information Model**

-Some TherapeuticAction attributes are inherited from :ref:`DomainEntity`.
+Some TherapeuticAction attributes are inherited from :ref:`core:DomainEntity`.

     .. list-table::
        :class: clean-wrap